7RU7H/Archive/Cloud/Kubernetes/Kubernetes.md

 [Kubernetes](https://kubernetes.io/docs/concepts/overview/), *"also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications."*

+Kubernetes is:
+- Container orchestration
+- Used for microservices as alternative to monolithic applications
+- Design to try to be:
+	- Portable across architectures
+	- Scalable
+	- *highly Available* (it runtime management so that services remain up)
+- Authorial opinion: ...is not a simple solution and has lot of very interesting complexities for better and for worse.
+This has led to third parties providing the backbone and management because of the knowledge required to *gleem the `kube`* - know some fundamentals of networking and system administration helps.

 For hacking [[Kubernetes-Hacking]].